cqse/teamscale-polarion-plugin/README.md

  - includedWorkItemCustomFields: List of work item custom fields that should be included in the result.
 If empty, no custom fields should be present.
  - includedWorkItemLinkRoles: List of possible work item link role Ids that should be included in the result.
 If empty, no work item links should be included.

-**Revision numbers:** In Polarion, changes on documents and work items are version-controled by and embedded SVN engine.
+**Revision numbers:** In Polarion, changes on documents and work items are version-controled by an embedded SVN engine.
 Therefore:
  - revision numbers are global and unique across projects of the same Polarion instance/installation
  - revision numbers are sequential and always positive
  - revision numbers are unique and grow by 1 for every change (aka transaction in SVN lingo)